How the Mueller probe could complicate Kavanaugh’s confirmation

 Trump continues to criticize NATO — in a harsher way than he’s ever criticized Vladimir Putin

-Before embarking to Brussels, Belgium for the NATO conference, President Trump fired off these tweets:
+Before embarking to Brussels, Belgium for the NATO conference, Trump fired off these tweets:

 - “Getting ready to leave for Europe.
 First meeting - NATO.
 The U.S. is spending many times more than any other country in order to protect them.
 Not fair to the U.S. taxpayer.
 On top of that we lose $151 Billion on Trade with the European Union.
 Charge us big Tariffs (& Barriers)!”